Economic Policy Centre Advisory Board

 His role is to lead First Trust Bank as it plays an increasingly important role in the recovery of the NI economy.

 Des is a graduate of UCD where he completed his B. Comm. in Banking & Finance, a Fellow of the Institute of Banking and he completed his MBA at the JE Cairnes Business School at NUI Galway in 2006

-Shane is an economics graduate of Queens University, where after he went onto take a Masters Degree in Accounting and Finance at the University of Ulster.
+Shane is an economics graduate of Queen’s University; he then went on to take a Master’s Degree in Accounting and Finance at the Ulster University.